dee-wright/iowa-liquor-sales-analysis/README.md

 # Liquor Sales Analysis (2018-2022)
 The state is the wholesaler for class E liquor retailers.
 All alcoholic beverages stocked by class E liquor retailers must be purchased through the state Alcoholic Beverages Department (ABD) portal.

-## Stakeholders
-Marketing Team
-Inventory Management
-Sales Operations

 ## Overview
 Between 2018 and 2022, 12.5 million orders were placed with the state Alcoholic Beverages Department, for a total of $1.9 billion in sales.
 These orders were placed by 2,389 stores in 100 counties, from an inventory of 8,117 products from 375 vendors.